 I also created a desktop version in case a user did not have access to a mobile device, again using low and high fidelity wireframes in Figma.

-Project 2: Zoo Navigation App
+Case Study 2: Zoo Navigation App

 The Background: Zoos are often large and sprawling, involving a lot of walking and searching to find certain exhibits of interest to visitors.
 Often, it might be hot or crowded, and visiting families may be wrangling small children.
 It's likely that these visitors would want to see as many exhibits as they can before their children tire, and also want to teach them about the animals that they are seeing.